Libertree/libertree/README.md

 ## Libertree Database - Setup and Maintenance

+### Requirements

+* PostgreSQL 9
+* uuid-ossp PostgreSQL module

+### Setup

 Use createuser.sh to create the libertree PostgreSQL user.

-Use createdb.sh to create the libertree PostgreSQL database and set it to be owned by the libertree user.
+Use createdb.sh to create the libertree PostgreSQL database for the development and test environments, and set them to be owned by the libertree user.

-Install Bundler (http://gembundler.com/ `gem install bundler`), then `bundle install` to get required gems.
-Migrate with:

-    cd db/rb
-    bundle exec ruby -Ilib migrate.rb [path to database.yaml]
+Install the uuid-ossp module in each database using a PostgreSQL super user:

+    echo 'CREATE EXTENSION "uuid-ossp";' | psql -U postgres libertree_development echo 'CREATE EXTENSION "uuid-ossp";' | psql -U postgres libertree_test

 ### Migration